NERC-CEH/catalogue/docs/new-catalogue.md

 }
 ```

-and you need to create the two files `src/less/style-youId.less` and `src/less/style-youId.css` (the latter triggers grunt when running concurrently, but not strictly required)
+You need to create `src/less/style-youId.less`

 your less files will look like this